 Work in the area of Financial Aid has focused on aligning systems and ensuring compliance with federal aid regulations.
 Tom McDermott was hired as Assistant Vice Provost for Student Financial Services; in this university-wide role, Tom has led efforts to design and implement financial aid foundational shared services and strengthen the university’s compliance related performance.
 Much of the work in this area focused on streamlining document management (via a platform called OnBase), along with assessment and adoption of other tools to assist with greater compliance performance and student service delivery.
 Some of these tools include AskJay, a financial aid chatbot, as well as expanded access to financial literacy tools across all divisions.

 Efforts in this area centered on streamlining manual paper-based processes, enhancing the use of existing technologies, and redeploying existing resources in a more efficient manner to better serve students.
-Heather Vetzner, the inaugural university Director of Student Accounts, was hired to oversee this function across all divisions.
+We created the universitywide Director of Student Accounts function across all divisions, and are currently executing a search to fill the role.
 A dedicated third-party payer team was created to support students who utilize third-party sponsors for all or part of their tuition payments.

 As with Financial Aid, all Student Accounts offices now have foundational access to OnBase, converting paper-based processes into a digital format for document management.
-Heather is continuing to work with colleagues across the divisions to review and refine other student accounts processes, policies and workflows.
-In addition to building cohesion across the divisions, she is working with the functional leads of Financial Aid and Registration to increase collaboration and coordination across these key student support offices.
+The Director of Student Accounts will continue to work with colleagues across the divisions to review and refine other student accounts processes, policies and workflows.
+In addition to building cohesion across the divisions, the director works with the functional leads of Financial Aid and Registration to increase collaboration and coordination across these key student support offices.